gema-pena-chimeno/demo/README.md

 * Customer: customer REST API.
 See [README.md](./customer/README.md)
 * User: user REST API.
 See [README.md](./user/README.md)

+The code was developed with Java 11 and Spring Boot, to implement 2 microservices providing the REST API's.

+The database is Postgres and is managed by Hibernate through Spring JPA.

+The testing of the code was done using test-container, that allows to implement integration test with postgres databases.

 See [HELP.md](./HELP.md) for information about Spring and Spring Boot.

 ## Build applications